TheAssassin/cura-type2-appimages/README.md

+# DEPRECATION NOTICE

+**Starting with Cura 4.2, Ultimaker will provide Type-2-AppImages out of the box.
+This means that this repository is now deprecated.**

 # cura-type2-appimages

 This tool "converts" Cura AppImages from type 1 into type 2, which is a lot more modern, more efficient and has better support in tools.
 The tool is run automatically on Travis CI, uploading the resulting AppImages on GitHub releases.
 Furthermore, update information is embedded, so users can conveniently upgrade to newer releases which have been built in this repository.